IELuomus/extractiontool/docs/pouta.md

 Pouta is configured to utilize webhook.
 By calling this hook Pouta downlaods the newest version of application sourcecode from `deployment` branch.
 After that Pouta builds the new application container and replaces the old one.
 Hooks URL is `http://etie.it.helsinki.fi:9000/hooks/redeploy`.
 This hook has a secret, and the hook will not be ran if the secret is not provided.

-Pouta runs on CentOS 8, so if you want to install something, you'll need to use `yum` and `dnf`
+Pouta runs on CentOS 8, so if you want to install something, you'll need to use `yum` and `dnf`.
+The application sourcecode can be found in Pouta on `~/web/tool`

 ## How to connect to Pouta